Juggling ball: Types

 The most common type of juggling ball.
 Juggling beanbags are typically constructed with an outer shell made from several pieces of vinyl or microfiber (imitation leather), and filled with millet, birdseed, plastic pellets, sand, crushed rock, ground rubber, or other material designed to give the beanbag bulk.
 Beanbags come in a variety of colors, the most common being "beach" (a combination of 4 panels colored red, yellow, blue and green), white, and other combinations of colors that are easily visible.
-Beanbags are preferred by many jugglers because beanbags don't bounce or roll when dropped, are caught the most easily, and have reasonable pricing and availability.
-Beanbags are generally found in sizes ranging from bob 2.5"-3" in diameter, with weights of 90–130g.
+Beanbags are preferred by many jugglers because beanbags do not bounce or roll when dropped, are caught the most easily, and have reasonable pricing and availability.
+Beanbags are generally found in sizes ranging from bob 2.5"–3" in diameter, with weights of 90–130g.
 Smaller beanbags with less filling in them are sometimes used by numbers jugglers, who require a smaller and lighter ball so they can throw and catch many balls using the same hand.